odyssomay/LispIndent/README.md

 In the `Edit Shortcuts` drop-down list, select `Plugin: LispIndent`.

-You can of course use any key you like for the LispIndent actions, but this scheme is recommended:
+You can of course use any key you like for the LispIndent actions, but the following shortcuts are recommended:

+- `ctrl + i` for `LispIndent: Indent`.
 - `enter` for `LispIndent: Insert enter and indent`.
-- `ctrl + i` for `LispIndent: Indent`.

-If you use this scheme, you should also use a preset (see below) and/or configure the [file ending options](#plugin-options).
+If you use those keyboard shorcuts, you should also use a *preset* (see next section) and/or configure the [file ending options](#plugin-options).
 Otherwise, LispIndent will also indent files that are not lisp files.

 ### Presets

 Different lisp languages is not automatically detected.
-There are however presets that tailors the indenting specifically for a certain language.
+There are however presets that tailor the indenting specifically for a certain language.

 To use a preset, click the `Use preset` button in the plugin options.